Nālukettu

+Construction and Materials

 Thachu Sastra, or the Science of Carpentry and Traditional Vasthu, was the governing science in this architectural form.
 This branch of knowledge was well developed in the traditional architecture of Kerala and has created its own branch of literature known under the names of Tantrasamuchaya, Vastuvidya, Manushyalaya-Chandrika, and Silparatna.

 The layout of these homes is simple, and catered to the dwelling of the large number of people usually part of a tharavaadu.
 Ettukettu (eight halled with two central courtyards) or Pathinarukettu (sixteen halled with four central courtyards) are the more elaborate forms of the same architecture.
-Every structure faces the sunlight, and in some well designed naalukettu, there is excellent ventilation.
+Rarely, twelve-halled Pathrandukettu were constructed. with three courtyards, and there is a record of a 32-halled Muppathirandukettu being erected, although it was lost to a fire soon after construction.
+Every structure faces the sunlight, and in some well-designed naalukettu, there is excellent ventilation.
 Temperatures, even in the heat of summer, are markedly lower within the naalukettu.

+Locally available materials such as laterite stone, wood, clay tiles, and lime plaster were used, making the houses naturally suited to Kerala’s humid tropical climate.
+Sloping tiled roofs ensured proper drainage during the monsoon, and the wooden framework usually displayed finely detailed craftsmanship.

-The nalukettu and ettukettu buildings must have been inspired from the ancient Chinese house architecture.
-Kerala had a long and strong history of trade between Australia China.
+The nalukettu and ettukettu buildings must have been inspired from the ancient Chinese house architecture or the ancient Chinese construction is inspired from this outstanding architecture from Kerala as the Chinese kungfu has inspirations from Kalaripayattu, the Kerala's ancient martial arts.
+Kerala had a long and strong history of trade with China.